logo for nutrition-and-you.com

 Selection and storage

-Ginger plant can be grown at home garden or in a pot so that fresh roots are readily available for use whenever the need arises.
-In the store, however, choose fresh organic herb over the dried form of the since it is superior in quality and flavor.
+Ginger can be grown as a home garden plant or as a potherb,s so that its fresh roots and leaves can be readily picked up for immediate use.
+In the store, however, choose organic, fresh root over the dried form since it is superior in quality and flavor.

-Fresh roots should feature heavy in hand, stout, juicy, has grey-yellow peel and free from dark spots or mold.
-Dry root can also be found in these stores, but it may contain significantly reduced levels of volatile oils like gingerols.
+Fresh roots should feature heaviness in hand; stout, juicy, have a grey-yellow peel, and be free from dark spots or mold.
+Dried, powdered, or ground root can also be found in these stores; however, they may contain significantly decreased levels of volatile oils like gingerols.

 Fresh root can be kept in the refrigerator for up to a month or so.
-Powdered ginger should be stored in the refrigerator in airtight containers.
+Powdered/ground ginger should be stored in the fridge in airtight containers.

 Culinary use

-Wash fresh ginger root in cold running water or rinse for few minutes to remove any sand, soil or pesticide residues.
-In order to keep the fragrance and flavor intact, it is generally added at the last moment in the cooking recipes, since prolonged cooking results in evaporation of essential oils.
+Wash fresh ginger root in cold running water or rinse for a few minutes to remove any sand, soil, or pesticide residues.
+The fresh root has a pungent flavor and spicy, peppery taste that may hit the senses in the palate and nostrils.
+In order to keep its fragrance and flavors intact, it is generally added at the last moment in the cooking recipes since prolonged cooking results in the evaporation of essential oils.

-• Fresh or dried ginger root along with garlic, cilantro, onion, tomato, cumin and mustard seeds made to a flavorful curry paste which is then aded to variety of vagetable, meat and curry/soup preparations.
+• Fresh or dried ginger root along with garlic, cilantro, onion, tomato, cumin and mustard seeds made to a flavorful curry paste which then added to a variety of vegetable, meat, and curry/soup preparations.

-• The herb root is also used in thr preparation of mango, lemon and spondias (ambara in India) pickles.
+• The herb root is also used in the preparation of mango, lemon, and spondias (ambara in India) pickles.

-• Fresh root can be used in the preparation of variety of spicy snacks, candies and ginger bread in food industry.
+• Fresh root ginger can be used in the preparation of a variety of spicy snacks, candies, and gingerbread in the food industry.

-• Ginge-tea is a popular drink in many Asian countries.
+• Ginger tea is a popular drink in many Asian countries.

 Safety profile

-Ginger stimulates many secretary glands in the body; it has "sialogougic" effect (increases salivary juice secretion in the mouth) on salivary glands and also increases bile secretion and its release.
-It is, therefore, contraindicated in patients with history of gall stones.
+Ginger stimulates many secretory glands in the body.
+It has a "sialogogic" effect (increases salivary juice secretion in the mouth) on salivary glands; and increases bile secretion and its release.
+Therefore, the root may be contraindicated in patients with a history of gallstones.

-Ginger root is also known to potentiate the toxicity of anti-coagulant drug warfarin, resulting in severe bleeding episodes.
-(Medical disclaimer)
+Ginger root is also known to potentiate the toxicity of the anticoagulant drug warfarin, resulting in severe bleeding episodes.
+(Medical disclaimer).